gweatherson/shop/README.md

 Started with: https://www.sanity.io/learn/course/sanity-and-shopify-with-hydrogen/

 Next up:
-* visual editing instance, finish the course.
-* main nav from sanity, not shopify or static
+* now that the menu data is clean, use a menu (hopefully) util from https://github.com/sanity-io/hydrogen-sanity to fetch items!

 * other hydrogen scaffolding like account/cart/etc.